robinbood/MoviesCookie/README.md

 1. **Setting Up with Bun**: Initialized the project with Bun for its speed and simplicity.
 Bun’s `bun create --react` (with TypeScript support) set up a React app with hot-reloading, letting me iterate quickly while tweaking CSS.

 2. **React + TypeScript Structure**: Built reusable components with TypeScript interfaces for props and state.
 Kept the component tree shallow and semantic for maintainability.

+**Important Note**: My Pc randomly shuts down for some reason so i have to commit regularly.When I implement new features.The commit message will be an indicator for that